Arerpriyanka/soduku_solver/1_Requirements/Readme.md

 * Each vertical column can contain 1 to 9 numbers only once.
 * Each horizontal row can contain 1 to 9 numbers only once.
 * Once the puzzle is solved, this means that every number from 1 to 9 in each row, column, and 3 × 3 box will be exactly once.

-* In other words, no number can be repeated in any 3 × 3 box, row, or column.
 * In this way of solving the Sudoku puzzle, we first assign the size variable M (M * M) of the 2D matrix.
 * Then we assign a utility function (puzzle) to print the grid.
 * It will assign a number to the queue and call later.